 The Peace Studies Center is located on the edge of a former battlefield.
-An exceptionally bloody battle took place here on a Sunday afternoon in july 471 years ago.
+An exceptionally bloody battle took place here on a Sunday afternoon in July 472 years ago.
 Analogous to the well-known motto "swords to ploughshares" we redesign this to "battlefields to playing fields".
-The participants of the work camp will design different elements of this playing field.
-This means manual work with wood, metal, earth and colour.
-Anyone who appreciates creative work can work on some piece of art under expert guidance, which is to be developed on the topics of the reconciliation work done by “Community of the Coventry Cross of Nails”, CCN.
-This is an international Community; a worldwide network of churches, institutions and places which works closely with Coventry Cathedral for peace and reconciliation.
-In total, there are 50 members across Germany and over 200 worldwide.
-Coventry was one of the first towns which was destroyed by German Bombers in World War II.
-For the Community of the Cross of Nails, standing up for peace and reconciliation means to heal the wounds of history, to recognize differences and to value diversity, and to create a culture of peace.
+The participants of the work camp will continue last years’ work and design different elements of this playing field.
+This means manual work with wood, metal, earth and colour and some gardening.
+Anyone who appreciates creative work can work on a video project under expert guidance, which is to be developed on the topic of tracing peace work in Sievershausen and send messages of current peace work.

 Accomodation and food